Get in Touch

 Laws Governing Child Custody in India

-- The father is the natural guardian but gains custody after the mother’s period of Hizanat ends.
+The father is the natural guardian but gains custody after the mother’s period of Hizanat ends.
+Moreover, courts consider the child’s welfare, even if it contradicts personal laws.

 Key Considerations for Custody Decisions

-🔹 Child’s Best Interest – Emotional, educational, and financial well-being.
+🔹 Child’s Best Interest – Emotional, educational, and financial well-being are always prioritized.

-🔹 Child’s Preference – If the child is mature enough, their opinion is considered.
+🔹 Child’s Preference – If the child is mature enough, their opinion is taken into account.

-🔹 Parental Behavior – Court examines the character, financial stability, and ability to provide a nurturing environment.
+🔹 Parental Behavior – Courts examine character, financial stability, and ability to provide a nurturing environment.

 🔹 Health and Safety – Custody is denied to abusive or negligent parents.